Place in the Sun Fruit Tea Lemonade

 Can I make fruit tea lemonade sparkling?

-Easily.
-Instead of adding the second 4 cups of cold water to the pitcher, pour sparkling water or club soda directly over ice in each individual glass and top with the tea-lemon concentrate.
-This keeps the bubbles from going flat in the pitcher and lets each guest control the level of fizz in their own glass.
+Yes.
+Skip adding the second 4 cups of cold water to the pitcher and instead pour sparkling water or club soda directly over ice in each glass before topping with the tea-lemon concentrate.
+This keeps the carbonation from going flat.